aheckmann/connect-multipart-gridform/README.md

 Options work the same way as in the connect [multipart]() middleware, with these additions:

   - db: (required) an open [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) db instance
+  - mongo: (required) the [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) driver you created the db with
   - filename: (optional) function

 The optional `filename` function is passed the `file.name` before streaming to MongoDB providing an opportunity to customize the filename with a prefix etc.